berkanegrice/Difference-finder-api/README.md

 ### Constraints
   - The input **Id** is required and must be integer.
-  - The input **Str** is required, not nullable and should be encoded with base64.
+  - The input **Data** is required, not nullable and should be encoded with base64.

 ### Output structure